 All assisted living facilities in California are licensed by the state's Department of Social Services, and specifically by the Community Care Licensing division.
 The licensing covers all facilities that provide medication management and personal care services.

 User reviews on Yelp, as well as on Google and Facebook, also provide a window into what residents and their families think about the various assisted living communities in Oakland.
 In addition, the Better Business Bureau grades these facilities with grades running from A+ to F, also offering an objective way to assess the facilities you're considering for your loved one.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Oakland
+What Questions Should I Ask When Touring Assisted Living Facilities in Oakland?

 - Does each resident have a written care plan?
 Does the resident participate in the creation of that plan?